 As parents battle with kids’ screen time, another, often unwarranted, shock is all too often delivered in bank accounts from in-app purchases and games, leading kids to spend hundreds and sometimes thousands of reality dollars.

-Many of us, parents, are aware that free-to-download mobile apps and games make their revenue from in-app purchases.
-Money.co.uk has recently calculated that over half free-to-download apps on the Google Android Store have the potential for hidden costs for us, parents.
+Many of us, parents, know that free-to-download mobile apps and games make revenue from in-app purchases.
+Money.co.uk has recently calculated that over half of free-to-download apps on the Google Android Store have the potential for hidden costs for us parents.

 For a large portion of these games, in-app purchases provide certain advantages and additional features for players during the gaming experience.
 However, in this article, we're particularly concerned about in-app purchase games that are aimed at children.

 Parents are often taken by surprise by unauthorised credit card charges.
 According to a 2020 SellCell survey and Statista:

 over 40% of parents said that in-app purchases makeup to US$10 (A$12.90) a month and

 about 8.2% of parents stated that their kids spent more than US$100 (A$129) on in-app purchases in mobile games monthly.

 Not all apps make it clear at what point an in-app purchase is actually made.
 This is why kids using their parent’s device may not realise the in-app purchases are spending their parent’s money in the real world.

 Apple Insider has also shed light on this problem, telling a story of a six-year-old who spent over $16,000 of his parent’s money in the App Store.